 Downhill fireline construction is hazardous in steep terrain, fast-burning fuels, or rapidly changing weather.
 Downhill fireline construction should not be attempted unless there is no tactical alternative.
-When building downhill fireline, the following is required:
+When building downhill fireline:

-- Crew supervisor(s) and fireline overhead discuss assignments prior to committing crew(s).
-Responsible overhead individual (TFLD or ICT4 qualified or better) will stay with resources until the job is completed.
+- Crew supervisor(s) and fireline overhead must discuss assignments prior to committing personnel.
+Qualified, responsible overhead individuals such as a Task Force Leader (TFLD) or an Incident Commander Type 4 (ICT4) at minimum, will stay with resources until the job is completed.

-- Decision will be made after proposed fireline has been scouted by supervisor(s) of involved crew(s).
+- Decisions about downhill fireline construction will be made only after proposed fireline has been scouted by supervisor(s) of involved crew(s).

-- LCES will be coordinated for all personnel involved.
+Lookouts, Communications, Escape Routes, and Safety Zones (LCES) will be coordinated for all personnel involved.
+This includes verifying:

 - Direct attack will be used whenever possible; if not possible, the fireline should be completed between anchor points before being fired out.

 - Fireline will not lie in or adjacent to a chute or chimney.

 - Starting point will be anchored for crews building fireline down from the top.

 - Bottom of the fire will be monitored; if the potential exists for the fire to spread, action will be taken to secure the fire edge.